Home » Oahu » Oahu on a Budget: Top 10 Cheap Things to do on Oahu for $10 or Under!

 This one is a bit dependent on where you’re staying.
 Some of the hotels in Honolulu offer free hula lessons.
 You just have to ask!

 Another place to check out would be the Royal Hawaiian Center.
-During tourist season, they’ve been known to have regular (free!) hula dancing lessons that anyone and everyone can participate in.
+During the tourist season, they’ve been known to have regular (free!) hula dancing lessons that anyone and everyone can participate in.

 Go a step past watching the hula.
 Learn about its history and the Hawaiian culture by learning how to dance yourself!
 I mean, this definitely one of the best free Oahu activities.